 The program is a voluntary initiative coordinated by Micro Energy Credits Corporation Private Limited (MEC), the CME of the PoA, and implemented by several Partner Organizations (PO).
-The water purification devices included in the proposed VPA are as of now implemented by PO - Muthoot Microfin Limited (MML) and Evangelical Social Action Forum (ESAF).
-Several PO's may implement water purification devices and the solar lighting systems.
-The exact identity and details of the PO's and the number of water purification devices and solar lighting systems implemented will be made available at the time of verification as deployment of these systems is done in a phased manner depending on demand from clients.
+The water purification systems are implemented by Evangelical Social Action Forum (ESAF) and Muthoot Microfin Limited (Muthoot) and solar lighting systems are implemented by - Arohan and Bandhan.Several additional PO's may implement water purification devices and the solar lighting systems.
+The exact identity and details of the PO's and the number of water purification devices and solar lighting